hibatillah/django-tailwindcss/README.md

 > All the required depedencies store in [`requirements.txt`](/requirements.txt) and [`pakcage.json`](/package.json).

 > [!WARNING]
-> Django hot reload is not working because it runs different commands at the same time. <br>
+> Django hot reload is not working because it runs different commands manager at the same time. <br>
 > Haven't looked into it yet.

 ### Run command separately